-This MD&A includes references to "Adjusted Revenue," "Adjusted Earnings from Operations," "Adjusted Net Earnings," "Adjusted Basic Earnings per Share" and "Adjusted Diluted Earnings per Share," which are financial measures that are not calculated in accordance with generally accepted accounting principles ("GAAP").
+This MD&A includes references to "Adjusted Revenue", "Adjusted Earnings from Operations", "Adjusted Net Earnings", "Adjusted Basic Earnings per Share" and "Adjusted Diluted Earnings per Share", which are financial measures that are not calculated in accordance with GAAP.
 For a reconciliation of these non-GAAP measures to the most directly comparable GAAP financial measures, see the "Non-GAAP Financial Measures" section of this MD&A.